gabrielmll/go-rest-search-service/README.md

 ## Running the Service
 After configuring the application, run the service with:
     ```bash
     make run

 If logger is set to show INFO, you should see this output:

-    ```bash
+    ```console
     2025-01-21 20:45:35 [INFO] Logger initialized.
 Log level set to debug 2025-01-21 20:45:36 [INFO] Numbers loaded from input.txt 2025-01-21 20:45:36 [INFO] Starting server on port: 8080